s-shaligram/Mental-health-care/README.md

 21. Users can track sleep.
 22. Users will get notified from mental health app.
 23. Users can keep track of medicine intake.

+Getting Started
+To run the Mind2.0 app on your device, follow these steps:

+Clone the repository: git clone https://github.com/s-shaligram/Mental-health-care Install dependencies: npm install
+Start the development server: npm start
+Use Expo Go app or an emulator to test the app on your device.

+Contributing
+We welcome contributions to improve the Mind2.0 app.
+If you find any bugs or have suggestions for new features, please feel free to raise an issue or submit a pull request.

+Acknowledgments
+Special thanks to all the team members for their dedication and hard work in developing the Mind2.0 app, making a positive impact on mental health.